sandipsahoo2k2/vertx-tcp-event-bridge/README.md

 # vertx-tcp-eventbus-bridge

-This is a TCP eventbus bridge implementation with SockJSHandler BridgeEvent
+This is a modfied TCP eventbus bridge implementation with TcpSocketEvent similar to the SockJSHandler BridgeEvent

     TcpSocketEvent {
       public String type();